Macrometacorp/docs/docs/cep/tutorials/data-cleaning.md

 CREATE STREAM SweetProductionStream (name string, amount int);

 @info(name='ProcessSweetProductionStream')
-insert into ChocolateProductStream
+INSERT INTO ChocolateProductStream
-select name,
+SELECT name,
--- Matches if `name` begins with the word 'chocolate' regex:matches('chocolate(.*)', name) as isAChocolateProduct, -- Captures the `sweetType` of the sweet following the flavour in `name` regex:group('.*\s(.*)', name, 1) as sweetType from SweetProductionStream;
+-- Matches if `name` begins with the word 'chocolate' regex:matches('chocolate(.*)', name) as isAChocolateProduct, -- Captures the `sweetType` of the sweet following the flavour in `name` regex:group('.*\s(.*)', name, 1) as sweetType
+FROM SweetProductionStream;
 ```

 ### Regex Matching Input